Freed Taliban hostage says captors raped his wife, authorized child’s killing

 ‘We are living a miracle’

-Before Boyle’s arrival in Canada, his father, Patrick, told CNN that his son had described the rescue mission during a phone call.
+Before the family’s arrival in Canada, Patrick Boyle told CNN his son had described the rescue mission during a phone call.

-“The five of them being in the back of a car being transferred and a car being stopped, surrounded by, Josh described, 35 Pakistani army officials,” Patrick Boyle said.
+“The five of them (were) in the back of a car being transferred and a car being stopped, surrounded by, Josh described, 35 Pakistani army officials,” Patrick Boyle said.

-“A firefight breaking out, that all five captors had been killed by the Pakistani army, and all five of our Boyles are safe and okay.
-Josh said he was hit with some shrapnel and our governments have confirmed that he was damaged in the leg.
+“A firefight (breaks) out, that all five captors had been killed by the Pakistani army, and all five of our Boyles are safe and OK.
+Josh said he was hit with some shrapnel, and our governments have confirmed that he was damaged in the leg.
 That’s all we know right now about that.”

-“Cait, in her last video said if all five of them make it out, it’s going to be a miracle,” Boyle said.
+“Cait, in her last video, said if all five of them make it out, it’s going to be a miracle,” he said.
 “And we’re living a miracle.”

+Boyle told CNN he cooperated with the Pakistani military in making a video not long after his family’s rescue.
+The video, released Saturday, probably was made to improve morale, he said.

+“You could say that it was partially scripted but I was fine with doing it,” he said.